wp-plugins/nvd3-visualisations/readme.txt

 **Key Features**

 1. Full set of original NVD3's gallery charts (12 types of charts in gallery).
-1. Super easy to illustrate your own data sets by picking up template chart from any gallery's examples.
+1. Super easy to illustrate your data sets by picking up template chart from any gallery's examples.
+1. WYSIWYG look of chart on front-end + data editor to populate own data.
-1. Support of JSON/XML or CSV/TSV data inputs with direct data editor.
+1. Support of JSON/XML or CSV/TSV data inputs.
 1. Smart suggestion of online syntax editor from cloud based on data's type.
 1. Easy to scale charts in pixels.
 1. Accurate layout of each chart based on any valid HTML container tag.
-1. Many charts on the same page / post of WordPress from one API / shortcode call.
+1. Many charts on the same page/post of WordPress from one API / shortcode call.
 1. Many fancy options available to change chart's look & behavior.
 1. Dynamic & direct illustration of any JavaScript function results.
 1. Visual look of charts defined from the NVD3 lib's original CSS style file to let you match blog's theme easily.